BFU-Graphics/PositionBasedDynamics/Resources/docs/libigl.md

 // Empty all fields
 void clear();

-// Change the visualization mode, invalidating the cache if necessary void set_face_based(bool newvalue);
+// Change the visualization_src mode, invalidating the cache if necessary void set_face_based(bool newvalue);

 // Helpers that can draw the most common meshes